Learn Chinese with Netflix: Best Netflix Shows to Learn Chinese

 Beginner shows

 "Meteor Garden" (2018 version) is perfect for beginners.
 The dialogue is clear, characters speak at a moderate pace, and the plot is easy to follow even if you miss some words.
-It's a romance drama about a regular girl who ends up at an elite university, so the vocabulary covers everyday situations.
+This show on Netflix is a romance drama about a regular girl who ends up at an elite university, so the vocabulary covers everyday situations.

 "Triad Princess" offers simpler sentence structures and lots of repetition.
 The Taiwanese production features clear Mandarin pronunciation, and the action-comedy genre keeps things entertaining while you're still building basic comprehension.